lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

     $ blm init.pbte
     $ cp actrl.pbte ctrl.pbte

 ##### _2\.
-How the input file is organizid_
+How the input file is organized_

 Take a look at the ctrl file.
 Lines which have the first character containing one of the following are treated specially:

-    * Lines beginning with `#' are comment lines and are ignored.
+    Lines beginning with `#' are comment lines and are ignored.
 (More generally, text after a `#' in any line is ignored)

-    * Lines beginning with `%' may be interpreted as directives to the preprocessor.
+    Lines beginning with `%' may be interpreted as directives to the preprocessor.
 They are not part of the the post-processed input programs read to get data

 Near the top, beginning with **% const**, are a series of variable declarations Click on the box below to see a snippet showing what **blm**{: style="color: blue"} should have produced.